MenoData/Time4A/README.md

     }
 }
 ```

+## Android-specific topics
+- Time4A registers a specialized `BroadcastReceiver` in order to track any change to the system timezone.
+- The Android version of `TickProvider` deploys the best available clock using `android.os.SystemClock.elapsedRealtimeNanos()`.
+- Time-specific format patterns are aware of the user-preference for 12/24-hour-format if the system locale is chosen.

 ## Feedback
 Feedback is welcome.
 You can best use the issue-tracker of the main project Time4J for feedback: